 The best interviewer I know, Gerry Albarelli, says oral history reminds us that people are natural storytellers.
 He says, "The oral history interview gives us unusual access: to the past; to stories they may not have heard otherwise or that otherwise might never be told; to the liveliness of speech; to small worlds within our larger world."

 One of the greatest privileges and delights of my life has been hearing the stories of others' lives, experiences, and ideas.
 I've interviewed former sex workers, private investigators, veterans, housewives, ex-convicts, and teachers.
 One of my specific projects included an oral history of women from Utica, NY, where my father and his family grew up, and I'm currently working with a literature professor from Sarah Lawrence who escaped from the Holocaust as a child.

 I hold a BA in English with honors from Wellesley College and was trained as a graduate student at Sarah Lawrence College in oral history.
 In 2011, I was a fellow at Columbia University's Oral History Summer Institute.

-I am not currently accepting new clients, but if you are interested in being interviewed about your life, and would like it recorded and transcribed for posterity or confidentially for your family, or simply as part of your journey, I'd love to connect you with someone who can make that possible.
+I am not currently accepting new clients, but if you are interested in being interviewed about your life, and would like it recorded and transcribed for posterity or confidentially for your family, or simply as part of your journey, I would love to connect you with someone who can make that possible.